Oskar Schlemmer: Legacy

 Schlemmer's ideas on art were complex and challenging even for the progressive Bauhaus movement.
 His work, nevertheless, was widely exhibited in both Germany and outside the country—a rejection of pure abstraction, instead retaining a sense of the human, though not in the emotional sense but in view of the physical structure of the human.
 He represented bodies as architectural forms, reducing the figure to a rhythmic play between convex, concave and flat surfaces.
 And not just of its form, he was fascinated by every movement the body could make—trying to capture it in his work.
-As well as leaving a large body of work behind, Schlemmer art theories have also been published.
+As well as leaving a large body of work behind, Schlemmer's art theories have also been published.
 A comprehensive book of his letters and diary entries from 1910 to 1943 is also available.

 Along with Schlemmer's diary, his private letters to Otto Meyer and Willi Baumeister have given valuable insight on what happened at the Bauhaus, especially his writings of how the staff and students responded to the many changes and developments at the school.

 Schlemmer's first retrospective in the United States was mounted by the Baltimore Museum of Art in 1986.

-In 2013, Dale Eisinger of Complex ranked Triadic Ballet the 23rd best work of performance art in history, writing, "A major signal of the Bauhuas movement, Triadic Ballet cemented its place in history as one of the first examples of multimedia performance.
+In 2013, Dale Eisinger of Complex ranked Triadic Ballet the 23rd best work of performance art in history, writing, "A major signal of the Bauhaus movement, Triadic Ballet cemented its place in history as one of the first examples of multimedia performance.
 Schlemmer even created his costumes first, and then designed the choreography around them".
 On 4 September 2018, to commemorate what would have been his 130th birthday, Google released a Google Doodle celebrating him.